codemann8/alttpr_codetracker_codemann8/README.md

 - Dungeon chests/items have been added to the Broadcast View for better visibility into what dungeons you have already visited.

 #### Autotracking
 - Dungeon items and Small Keys DO autotrack, unlike the other LttP trackers.
-This feaure is disabled when `Door Rando` is enabled, as it is impossible to calculate this info in that mode (See the Door Rando sub-section below).
 - There is a GT Big Key guessing game icon that auto increments a GTBK chest count as chests are collected in GT, this correctly counts the torch if it was viewed but not collected.
 - Some Locations autotrack if an item was viewed but not collected (Cave 45 does not, as there is a bug in the vanilla game).
 - In Entrance Rando, the Dam autotracks when the dam is drained.
 - In Door Rando, the Attic autotracks when the TT attic floor is bombed.
-- In Door Rando modes, `Door Rando` MUST be enabled for proper behavior (See the Door Rando sub-section below).
 - In Legacy modes (playing old seeds or playing ROM hacks), the non-progressive bow and silvers track correctly unlike the other LttP packages.

 #### Door Rando
 - In the map area of the tracker, there is a new tab called `Dungeon` which shows all the rooms in the game.
 These can be marked off as they are found.
 The first tab, `All` shows the EG Map for those already familiar with how the vanilla game arranges the rooms.
 If not, there are separate tabs for each of the dungeons.
 Rooms with chests are marked with a GREEN square, rooms with a boss are marked with an ORANGE square.
-- If using autotracking, `Door Rando` MUST be enabled.
-This disables autotracking for dungeon items and small keys as it is impossible to calculate this information when the doors are shuffled.
-Weird behavior WILL happen if `Door Rando` isn't enabled when playing Door Rando and autotracker is active.
-This can be enabled by clicking the Gear in the header of the `Items` section.
+- In Crossed Dungeon Door Rando, dungeon chests default to a count of 0 and increment when you collect chests, as the total number of chests in dungeons is unknown.
+It is possible in a future version of door rando code, where we might be able to read the total number of chests in a dungeon (like when you get the compass for a dungeon) but it is currently impossible to do in door rando's current version.

 ## Customization:
 EmoTracker's base functionality allows users to modify aspects of any package to suit the users' needs.
 There may be aspects of this package that you may not like.
 These can be configured by clicking the `Gear icon -> Advanced -> Export Overrides`.
 This brings up a window with all the files that encompass this package, any of these files can be overridden as per user preference, but it is recommended to only override files when you know what they do.
 USER BEWARE: When files are overridden, you risk not getting access to new features as they come out in new releases.
 When you export overrides, you can click the `Gear icon -> Advanced -> Open Overrides Folder` and it will bring you to where you can modify the file.